7 iconic tourist attractions every kid should see before they grow up

 The Kamokuna Viewing Area at Hawaii Volcanoes National Park offers the chance to see lava safely (Photo: NPS / Janice Wei)

 From steaming sulfur banks to a lava tube you can walk through, Hawaii Volcanoes National Park is nothing short of jaw-dropping.
 This is the place to see how The Big Island of Hawaii was formed.
-For visits with kids, try the Thurston Lava Tube, Devastation Trail, or the Kilauea Iki Trail
+For visits with kids, try the Thurston Lava Tube, Devastation Trail, or the Kilauea Iki Trail.

-HAWAII VACATIONS: Tips for the Best Trip to Hawaii Volcanoes National Park
+HAWAII VACATIONS: Tips for the best trip to Hawaii Volcanoes National Park

 Beyond the national park, there’s plenty more to explore.
 The Onizuka Center for International Astronomy Visitor Information Station (VIS) on Mauna Kea is a must for anyone who loves the night sky.
 On the Kona (west) side of the island, learn about Hawaiian history at Puʻuhonua o Honaunau (City of Refuge).
 And in Hilo on the island’s east side, wow-worthy spots include Rainbow Falls and Boiling Pots, both of which come to life even after a short rain.